roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 The key leads in each organisation need to be identified.
 SRO needs a point of contactP to manage discussions with ECS and keep track of tasks.
 ECS need to select an academic who will be in charge of the course from their end.

-- *ECS to select academic lead*
+- *TASK: ECS to select academic lead*
-- *SRO select primary organisational contact*
+- *TASK: SRO select primary organisational contact*
     - SRO usually have a team of people working on organising the summer school, but the University likes to have a name on their list.

 #### Improvements